 Because online job applications are automated, they can feel impersonal, making candidates wonder if a real human ever sees them.

-By including the contact information for the position’s hiring manager, you can make the process more warm, personal.
+By including the contact information for the position’s hiring manager or the recruiter, you can make the process more warm, personal.
 You’ll give candidates someone to contact if they have questions that aren’t answered in the job description, too.

 Also, don’t let candidates think their application fell into a black hole.
 Be responsive and provide feedback throughout the hiring process.
 These days, job seekers expect you to inform them about their application status.
 Make sure it’s in a timely manner, too – within 24 to 48 hours of receiving an application.